 3. Improve your gut health:

-Inflammation in the gut can also result in dark lips and a dark tongue.
+Inflammation in the gut can also result in dark pigmentation on lips and a dark tongue.
 This is why it is recommended to improve your gut health by making some dietary changes.
-For instance, remove dairy, sugar, high glycemic foods, processed foods and non-organic foods from your diet.
-Start including dairy or lactose-free yoghurt, fermented coffee, mangoes, sprouted grains, coconut oil, garlic and high fibre foods in your daily diet.
+For instance, remove dairy, sugar, high glycemic foods, processed foods and non-natural foods from your diet.
+Start including dairy or lactose-free yoghurt, fermented coffee, mangoes, sprouted grains, coconut oil, garlic and high-fibre foods in your daily diet.

 4. Try Topical Creams: